Factors That Shape Decisions and Three Approaches

 Five factors that shape decisions

-The handout names five factors.
+Five factors can shape a decision.
 Each one operates regardless of whether the decider is aware of it.

 Past experiences